StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 - **E-mail reminders to download affected documents**

-We'll send an e-mail reminder to the affected members one week before the document is deleted.
+We'll send an e-mail reminder to the affected employees one week before the document is deleted.
 They'll receive another e-mail on the day of deletion.
 If the document deletion period is set to **5 days**, they'll only receive one e-mail on the day of deletion.

 Got a question or need a hand?
 Drop us an e-mail at `support@skribble.com`_.
 We'll be happy to help you.